tannyo/globeone/README.md

 ## Requirements
 This site is designed to run on an Apache server as it uses server side includes and in the footer.html file calculates the copyright year.

-To facilitate debugging with a non-Apache server like [http-server](https://github.com/indexzero/http-server), the startup.js file includes code to emulate server side includes using ajax calls.
+To facilitate debugging with a non-Apache server like [http-server](https://github.com/indexzero/http-server), the startup.js file includes code to emulate server side includes using ajax calls which is never intended to run on a production site.

 ## Performance